 vorzunehmen und die Grundlagen von Datenmodellen formal zu

 |Examination via homework assignment:

 Please put a printed version of the assignment in my (Andreas Kästner) post box (Nr.
-33) in the MZH 6th floor and also send me a mail containing a zip archive with all files (document as well as sources for USE model and scripts).
+33) in the MZH 6th floor and also send me a mail containing a zip archive with all files (document (pdf) as well as sources for USE model (.use and .clt) and scripts (.soil and .olt)).
 Make sure that the printed version is properly bound (e.g. with a folder).
 Important: mark for each section in the homework assignment the person(s) that were responsable for it.

 General structure of a UML/OCL homework resp. case study:

 Informal description of the modeled domain; Presentation in the tutorial; Coordination with tutor